 Pour a small amount of polycrylic into each glass ornament and swirl it for a few minutes around until the inside of the ornament is completely covered.
 Then, let the polycrylic drain back out into the can.
 This step is very important for getting even glitter coverage.
 I basically ruined the first few by leaving too much in, so hopefully this’ll save yours from a similar fate.

-I’ve heard you can make DIY glitter ornaments with floor cleaner, but making glitter ornaments with polycrylic is so easy– and you can keep reusing the same can of polycrylic over and over!
+I’ve heard you can make DIY glitter ornaments with floor cleaner, but making glitter ornaments with polycrylic is my preference.
+One of the main reasons why?
+You can keep reusing the same can of polycrylic over and over!

 Step 2: Add glitter.